originphp/website/source/docs/models.md

 If you add datetime fields called `created` and `modified`, then when you create a record the created field is set and each time you modify this the modified field will be updated.

 ## Creating a Model

-To create a model is easy, simply create a file in `src/Model` folder which is a subclass of the AppModel.
+To create a model is easy, simply create a file in `src/Model` folder which is a subclass of the `AppModel`.

 ```php
 <?php